Mr-Zaid20/git-learnig/README.md

-#Welcome to git learnig
+####Welcome to git GitHub
-this is only use for learning purpose#Welcome to git learnig this is only use for learning purpose#Welcome to git learnig this is only use for learning purpose#Welcome to git learnig this is only use for learning purpose.git-learnig
+This is only for learning purpose and and practice too, for improve the knowladge of git basic commands and GitHub.